 Forensics: DNA

 DNA is the molecule that contains the genetic code of organisms.
-With the exception of red blood cells, every cell in our body has DNA.
-We constantly shed DNA into the environment through skin cells, hair, saliva, blood, sweat, etc. DNA traces can be collected from our bodies or the environment and analyzed in specialized laboratories to reveal information about the individuals they came from.
+With the exception of red blood cells, every cell in your body has DNA.
+You constantly shed DNA into the environment through skin cells, hair, saliva, blood, sweat, etc. DNA traces can be collected from human bodies or the environment and analyzed in specialized laboratories to reveal information about the individuals they came from.

 Analysis of a DNA trace can provide basic information about the individual it came from, such as their genetic sex.
 Comparison of two DNA traces can determine whether they belong to the same individual, to individuals who are closely related genetically (e.g., parents and their children, cousins), or to unrelated individuals.